AntoineGaton/100_Day_Coding_Challenge/README.md

 - **Day_0:** Did research and began planning for my journey ahead.
 My journey is being recorded on my Linkedin page.
 - **Day_1:** Started the To-Do List app.
 Excited for how big I can make this app.
 Starting small and enjoying the ride.
 Gonna code at least an hour a day and make it a stressless experience.
 - **Day_2:** Came across a weird bug with the "mark completed" functionality, but I will tackle it tomorrow.
 Learned more about the OS library in Python and the ANSI escape codes.
 Also started implementing the try/exception into my code for good practice and habit.
+- **Day_3 & 4:** Put a pause on the To-Do List app for a short while.
+Turned my energy to learning tKinter so I can implement a GUI to the application in the future.
+Might start back up on the weekend once I feel comfortable with Tkinter.

 ## Contact